Welcome to Hertfordshire Walker

 The Robin Hood & Little John pub

-23: Take this lane, which becomes Welwyn BOAT 12 (byway open to all traffic) and follow the track heading SE for 490m until you come to a tunnel (location - https://w3w.co/link.successes.games) under the A1(M).
+23: Take this lane, which becomes Welwyn BOAT 12 (byway open to all traffic) then follow the track heading SE for 490m until you come to a tunnel (location - https://w3w.co/link.successes.games) under the A1(M).

 Continue straight, following the blue sign posts, and head SE until you reach a left-hand fork leading to a clearing.